 The most common types of preschool programs include Montessori, Waldorf, Reggio Emilia, HighScope, Bank Street, parent cooperatives, faith-based, and Ascend.
 Each program follows a unique educational philosophy, ranging from child-led exploration to structured academic preparation.

-With so many options available, choosing the right childcare program can feel overwhelming.
-Whether you are a director defining your program's philosophy or a family member looking for the best fit for your child, understanding these styles is the first step.
+With a multitude of preschool programs available, it can be hard to know which one to choose.
+Whether you are a director defining your childcare program's philosophy or a family member looking for the best fit for your child, understanding these styles is the first step.
 This guide covers the features and benefits of the most popular preschool program types to help you make an informed decision.

 What is a preschool curriculum?